United Partners Group Q4 2025 review

 Trade and logistics

-Additionally, the design and planning process continues for an office building in Tallinn (12 floors and a gross floor area of 5,400 m²).
+In addition, the design and planning process for the office building at Karamelli 2a in Tallinn is ongoing.
+The building comprises 12 floors with a gross floor area of 5,400 m².
+Work is also progressing on a new investment opportunity in central Tallinn.

 Social infrastructure

-Our existing portfolio of three elderly care homes continued to generate stable rental income.
-We are actively seeking new investment opportunities and raising capital to further grow the portfolio.
+The portfolio of three elderly care homes generated stable rental income throughout the year.
+We continue to map new investment opportunities and raise capital to support the segment’s continued growth.

 Private equity investments